Who is the only brother and sister to win acting Oscars?

 Conclusion

-Emma Thompson and Colin Firth’s remarkable achievements as the only brother and sister to win acting Oscars are a testament to their exceptional talent and dedication to their craft.
-Their contributions to the world of cinema will continue to inspire aspiring actors for generations to come.
+Emma Thompson and Colin Firth’s exceptional talent, dedication, and remarkable performances have rightfully earned them a place in the annals of Hollywood history.
+Their shared success as the only brother and sister to win acting Oscars is a testament to their extraordinary abilities and serves as an inspiration to aspiring actors worldwide.